 Is your student “undecided” or “open and exploring?”
 If your college student hasn’t decided on a major, this can be worrisome as a parent or caregiver — and also for your student.
 Your concern is understandable, but the reality is that it is perfectly natural, and often beneficial, for students to spend time exploring their major options.

 Now is a great time for your student to learn more about their interests, strengths, and values, and also about the wide variety of majors offered at UW-Madison.
-Your students will be better able to make sound decisions about their major after given the opportunity to explore, learn about the possibilities offered at UW-Madison, and reflect.
+Your students will be better able to make sound decisions about their major and career options after given the opportunity to explore, learn about the possibilities offered at UW-Madison, and reflect.

 About the CEC

 Career Exploration Center (CEC) advisors are here and eager to help your student talk through their interests and options!